igalic/blag/contents/articles/ops2dev/index.md

 ---
-title: Ops to Dev: What to bring and what to leave behind
+title: Ops to Dev - What to bring and what to leave behind
 date: 2017-09-06
 author: igor
 template: article.jade